 Symposium Home | Presentation Information | Abstract Submission Guidance on Abstract Submission | Mentor of the Year Nomination Judging Sign-Up | Symposium Website Archive

 Deadline to Submit: March 15th, 2023 at 11:59pm

 An abstract of your research or creative activity should be submitted using the registration site.
 Your abstract will be included on the Symposium website and will provide the reader with information about your research or creative activity.
 The abstract should be a concise and clear paragraph about the main ideas of your presentation.
 It should be a maximum of 300 words, not including title, authors, and affiliations.
 Avoid jargon and explain your project as clearly as possible for a non-specialist reader.
 Faculty mentors should review and approve the abstract prior to submission.
 Please see the calendar of events for abstract writing workshop dates.

 The submission will require the following information:

-Please note: if your registration is submitted correctly, you will immediately receive a confirmation email check out our submission help page.
+Please note: If your registration is submitted correctly, you will immediately receive a confirmation email.
+If you have questions, check out our submission help page.
 If the help page does not address your question, please contact Jessica Schuld at email@example.com